drrindt/resume/resume.md

       inpatient residential treatment program for active duty service members and their families

+    - Education, business development and community outreach services to military command and personnel at bases throughout the Western US

     - Manage a staff of 15 directly and oversee operations of multiple other departments